Main content

 Can you tightline with liquid eyeliner?

 Now that you know what tightlining is, we can get to what you’re really here for: learning how to tightline your eyes.
-Keep reading for an easy-to-follow, step-by-step tightlining tutorial.
+Keep reading for an easy-to-follow, step-by-step tutorial for tightline eyeliner.

-First things first, you’ll want to curl your lashes so your waterline is more visible.
+First things first, curl your lashes so your waterline is more visible.
 Take your eyelash curler and crimp it at the base of your lashes, then slowly “walk” it out, squeezing down as you go.
-This will help give you a complete curl, rather than just bending your lashes at the base.
+This gives you a full, lifted curl instead of just bending your lashes at the base.

-Then, prep your lids with an eye primer.
-Smoothing on a thin layer will help ensure your eyeshadow (see the next step) stays in place.
+Next, prep your lids with an eye primer.
+Smoothing on a thin layer helps your eyeshadow (see the next step) stay in place.
+Before you tightline, make sure your waterline is clean and dry—gently blot away any excess moisture or oils so the liner adheres better and lasts longer.

 2. Apply your eyeshadow